TranscryptOrg/Transcrypt/README.rst

 What's new
 ==========

+- A module's __init__ now exports all of its imports to importers of that module
 - Added clear method to dict + testcase
 - Fixed error in set compare + testcase
 - Fixed class def bug: inheriting from qualified ('dotted') classname, and fixed - Fixed class def bug: inheriting from qualified ('dotted') classname, and fixed broken error report on this
 - Aliases added: case translates to py_case, default translates to py_default (switch already translated to py_switch)
 - Readme adapted
-- Fixes for wrong evaluation order when using // (issue 50) and for error in set and array compare (issue 15)
+- Fixes for wrong evaluation order when using // (issue 50) and for error in set and array compare (issue 51)
 - Bug in random module fixed
 - Bug in Linux compilation path fixed
 - Python random module added, only most important functionality: *seed, randint, choice, random*